 Entitlement to a safeguarded sum

-A teacher who falls within paragraph 29.1(a):
+A teacher who falls within paragraph 30.1

-shall be paid the amount (if any) by which the pre-safeguarding salary payable to the teacher immediately before the circumstances in paragraph 29.1(a) took effect exceeds the salary payable to the teacher in the new post;
+shall be paid the amount (if any) by which the pre-safeguarding salary, TLR1 or TLR2, SEN allowance or allowance payable under 22.1 payable to the teacher immediately before the circumstances in paragraph 30.1(a) took effect exceeds the salary, TLR 1 or TLR2, SEN allowance or 22.1 allowance payable to the teacher in the new post;

-shall be paid the amount (if any) by which any TLR1 or TLR2 payable to the teacher immediately before the circumstances in paragraph 29.1(a) took effect exceeds the teacher’s TLR payment in the new post (if any);

-shall be paid the amount (if any) by which any SEN allowance payable to the teacher immediately before the circumstances in paragraph 29.1(a) took effect exceeds the teacher’s SEN allowance in the new post (if any); and

-shall be paid the amount (if any) by which any allowance payable to the teacher under paragraph 22.1 immediately before the circumstances in paragraph 29.1(a) took effect exceeds the allowance payable to the teacher in the new post (if any).

-A teacher who falls within paragraph 29.1(b) shall be paid the difference between an allowance to which they were entitled prior to the event or events in paragraph 29.1(b) occurring and any lower allowance of the like kind which the teacher is to receive to take account of the event or events.
+A teacher who falls within paragraph 30.1(b) shall be paid the difference between an allowance to which they were entitled prior to the event or events in paragraph 30.1(b) occurring and any lower allowance of the like kind which the teacher is to receive to take account of the event or events.
 TLR1s and TLR2s awarded to teachers employed under a fixed-term contract or whilst they occupy another post in the absence of a post-holder must not be safeguarded after the fixed-term contract expires or the post ceases to be occupied.

-A teacher whose salary is reduced as a result of a circumstance described in paragraph 29.1(c) shall be paid the difference between the salary to which the teacher was entitled immediately before the said circumstance took effect and the value of the teacher’s new salary together with, in the case of a teacher to whom paragraph 29.1(c)(a) applies, any TLR1, TLR2 or SEN allowance.
+A teacher whose salary is reduced as a result of a circumstance described in paragraph 30.1(c) shall be paid the difference between the salary to which the teacher was entitled immediately before the said circumstance took effect and the value of the teacher’s new salary together with, in the case of a teacher to whom paragraph 30.1(c)(a) applies, any TLR1, TLR2 or SEN allowance.